ChristopherTopalian/TopalianGameEngineDataNavigator/README.md

-UPDATE IN PROGRESS
-UPDATE IN PROGRESS
-UPDATE IN PROGRESS

 # TopalianGameEngineDataNavigator
-UPDATE IN PROGRESS.
-We are updating the Game Engine right now.
-UPDATE IN PROGRESS

 Turn Spreadsheets into Video Game Worlds that we explore!
 Make video game websites easily with 100% pure vanilla Javascript!
 No libraries used, No Canvass used.
 Automatic Timeline Generation using pure Javascript!
 We Navigate the Data using a VIDEO GAME PLAYER.
 Video of the script https://www.youtube.com/watch?v=KN7hRB9Lq28 and https://www.youtube.com/watch?v=rTqabnGT1t8 and here is the script in action https://collegeofscripting.weebly.com/

 The Topalian Game Engine Data Navigator is a JS, HTML, CSS Application designed to organize and display hundreds of thousands of pieces of information, including video, audio, images, text, links, and web pages.